The importance of sustainability in the event industry

 The use of recyclable materials in event staging reduces environmental impact through a lessened demand for new materials and reduced landfill.

-Whether you’re using pre-used materials for your staging, such as props, signs, and backdrop materials, or selectively choosing materials which are suitable for future recycling (steering clear of single-use plastics), recyclable materials are essential in green events.
+1. Ditch single-use plastic.
+The materials you choose could make or break a green event.
+So choose pre-used materials for your staging, such as props, signs, and backdrop materials, or selectively choose materials which are biodegradable and suitable for future recycling.

-Using a projector and projector screen, rather than a printed graphics, is another way to reduce the materials you use in staging, whilst still creating an engaging and practical experience for attendees.
+2. Opt for digital, rather than printed media.
+This applies to both your marketing and the event itself.
+Swap brochures for QR codes and digital downloads.
+And use a projector and projector screen, rather than printed handouts.
+This is a quick and cost-effective way to reduce the materials you use in staging, whilst still creating an engaging and practical experience for attendees.

 Stage LED lighting

 A key element of event staging is the lighting – an event needs to be adequately lit, create an atmosphere, and direct attention to focal points.
 LED lighting offers an environmentally conscious alternative to traditional lighting.

 LED lighting has a reduced carbon footprint – it is one of the most energy efficient ways to illuminate your event.
 They have increased lifespans, meaning you won’t have to replace the bulbs as often and they’re non-toxic, meaning they don’t release harmful toxins into the environment.